 When it comes to jewelry, it’s all about layers this season, so stack coin necklaces with monogrammed necklaces for a personalized look that’s all your own.
 Dainty rings, midi rings, and stacks of tiny jewelry on fingers and wrists will continue to be popular.
 Just be sure to stay within the same color family, as mixing metals isn’t as popular this year, although, I’m a huge proponent of doing what YOU personally like, so don’t let anyone stop you from dressing the way you want to dress.

-In early spring, I’m all about breaking out crisp, cool white clothing, like this two piece set, this belted maxi dress, this tie shoulder top, and this bib eyelet dress, and pairing them with neutral hues like this monogrammable sweater, these espadrilles, these elevated, nude leather flip flops, and this taupe Chanel leather bag.
+In early spring, I’m all about breaking out crisp, cool white clothing, like this two-piece set, this belted maxi dress, this tie shoulder top, and this bib eyelet dress, and pairing them with neutral hues like this monogrammable sweater, these espadrilles, these elevated, nude leather flip flops, and this taupe Chanel leather bag.
 Deep tobacco browns, like this watch made here in Detroit, this snake motif belt, and these wooden earrings contrast beautifully with white clothing and lend a natural vibe to any outfit.
-I also love to toss in a few gold accessories, like these doorknocker earrings, this oversized hair clip, layered coin necklaces, or this two joint ring.
+I also love to toss in a few gold accessories, like these doorknocker earrings, this oversized hair clip, layered coin necklaces, or this double joint ring.

 Today marks the beginning of the Shopbop Spring Event, where you can save up to 25% on brand names like Cult Gaia, Gucci, Reformation, Senreve, Zimmerman, and dozens of others with code “Spring”.
 There’s no better time to score incredible deals on designer items in time for warmer temperatures, spring break, and grad parties!

-As I run out of my old products, I’ve been replacing them with clean beauty alternatives that are better for my body and the planet, because they are free of harsh, toxic and polluting chemicals.
+As I run out of my old products, I’ve been replacing them with clean beauty alternatives that are better for my body and the planet, because they are free of harsh, toxic, and polluting chemicals.
 I opt for glass or bamboo packaging whenever possible, eschewing disposable plastics.
 It’s common knowledge that plastic pollution in the oceans and our rivers, lakes, and streams is becoming increasingly problematic for the communities that depend upon the water to survive, like my home state of Michigan, and I want to be a part of the solution.
-Some of my favorite clean beauty brands include Elate Cosmetics, Herbivore Botanicals, Josie Maran, Kjaer Weis, Antonym Cosmetics, and Sundays for clean, toxin free nail polish.
+Some of my favorite clean beauty brands include Elate Cosmetics, Herbivore Botanicals, Josie Maran, Kjaer Weis, Antonym Cosmetics, and Sundays for clean, toxin-free nail polish.

-I’ve also begun to dry brush prior to each shower, and I can’t even describe how much it has helped improve the quality of skin!
-I use this dry brush, and this smaller one for my neck and face.
+I’ve also begun to dry brush prior to each shower, and I can’t even describe how much it has helped improve the quality of the skin!
+I use this dry brush and this smaller one for my neck and face.
 This is the fragrance I’ve been wearing every day this spring, and this coconut bath soak helps me unwind at the end of each day.
 I ditched plastic tubes of chapstick last year, and have been using this one by Elate Cosmetics daily – it works so much better, and it leaves my lips looking plumper and more hydrated throughout the day so I don’t need to use as much lip balm as I normally would with wasteful, conventional plastic tubes.
 I prefer the clear balm, but it is also available in several tinted options as well.
 This curling iron with interchangeable curling heads has been my go-to for the last three years, and I still just love it!

 If you want to embrace more natural beauty products that are better all around, wait until you finish out your current products and replace them slowly, so that you don’t blow the bank, and so that you don’t waste anything (which is the opposite of being sustainable!).